nashbio/policies/source/sections/07-systems_access_policy.md

 1. General Information:
    1. The NashBio Google Workspace Account (NashBio ID) is the central identity source used at NashBio.
 Other Electronic Identities with elevated privileges may be assigned to NashBio Workforce members as appropriate and are subject to the same applicable requirements articulated in this policy.
-   2. NashBio Google Workspace Account may only be assigend to individuals and may not be assigned to entities or organizations or shared between individuals.
+   2. NashBio IDs may only be assigend to individuals and may not be assigned to entities or organizations or shared between individuals.
    3. An individual may have no more than one NashBio ID assigned to them for the purpose of uniquely identifying that individual.
-2. NashBio IDs(Google Workspace Account) Used for Unique Identification/ Authentication of End Users:
+2. NashBio IDs are used for Unique Identification/Authentication of End Users:
    1. NashBio IDs With No Termination Date: NashBio IDs that are created as part of the onboarding process have no termination date and will remain active until HR recieves notification that access will be terminated.
-   2. NashBio IDs(Google Workspace Account) for Term Positions:
+   2. NashBio IDs for Term Positions:
       * NashBio IDs for Term Positions shall only be active for the period of time necessary for the Term employee to fulfill their job duties for NashBio at which time the NashBio ID must be deactivated by the NashBio ID Requestor.
-NashBio IDs for Term Positions may be active for a maximum of one year at which time they will need to be deactivated if not renewed. renewal of a NashBio Id for a Term Posistion may only occur if there is an ongoing business need.
+NashBio IDs for Term Positions may be active for a maximum of one year at which time they will need to be deactivated if not renewed.
+Renewal of a NashBio ID for a Term Posistion may only occur if there is an ongoing business need.
       * It is the responsibility of NashBio ID Requestor to ensure the Term Position NashBio ID is active for the appropriate period of time.
-3. Resource Account NashBio IDs:
-   1. Resource Accounts are only used for system-to-system communication or other automated tasks. resource Accounts must not be used to manually log in to NashBio information systems.
-   2. All Resource Accounts must be in compliance with this policy by Novermber 1, 2022 or be granted a security exception by NashBio Enterpries Cybersecurity.
-4. Test NashBio IDs:
-   1. Management of Test NashBio IDs are the responsibility of the individual to whom they are issued(e.g., periodic passowrd changes, may not be shared, etc...).
-5. Dual Identities:
-   1. Individuals with a Dual Identity must use their NashBio ID to Access NashBio information systems.
-   2. Individuals with Dual Identities will have an Electronic Identitiy without a termination date(Primary account) with NashBio and an Electronic Identity with a termination date (secondary account)with the other organization.
-Secondary accounts can be requested.
-6. NashBio ID Requestor Responsibilities:
-   1. When requesting a NashBio Id, the NashBio ID Requestor must document the business need for the issuance of the NashBio ID.
-   2. When a Term Position NashBio Id or a Dual Identity is requested, it is the responsiblity of the NashBio Id Requestor to ensure that the identity of the individual for whom the NashBio ID is requested has been verified with a Goevernment Issued Identifiaction Document.
+3. NashBio does not provide Test NashBio IDs or authorize Dual Identities.
-7. Deactivate a NashBio ID:
+4. Deactivate a NashBio ID:
-   1. For deactivation of Term Position NashBio IDs, Resource Account NashBio IDs and Test NashBio IDs, request deactivtion with a General-Purpose Pegasus ticket.
+   1. For deactivation NashBio IDs, a request must be made directly to the Security Officer.
 The business justification for deactivation must be provided in the request.
-8. NashBio ID Issuance Process:
+5. NashBio ID Issuance Process:
-   1. For NashBio Id(Google Workspace Account) requests, the identity management system must retain the following data elements:
+   1. For NashBio ID requests, the identity management system must retain the following data elements:
       * Name of the individual making the request;
       * Name of the individual for whom the request was made;
       * Action taken;
       * Date of request fulfillment;
       * Busines need for NashBio ID; and
       * NashBio ID
-   2. The data generated pusuant to issuance of a NashBio Id shall be retained indefinitely.
+   2. The data generated pusuant to issuance of a NashBio ID shall be retained indefinitely.

 ## 7.19 Encryption standards:

-   1. Mediums in Scope(Encryption standardds SOP):
+   1. Mediums in Scope(Encryption standards SOP):
       1. IPsec Virtual Private Network (VPN) Tunnels.
       2. Encrypted Browser Connections.
       3. Fixed Storage (Hard Drives).
       4. Removable Storage (USB/DVD-ROM/Bluetooth).
       5. Mobile Devices (Smartphones, Tablets).
-   2. NashBio encrypts all data at rest and in trasit according to Google's Encryption Guidelines.
+   2. NashBio encrypts all data at rest and in trasit according to [Google's Encryption Guidelines](https://cloud.google.com/docs/security/encryption/default-encryption).
+      * Google uses several layers of encryption to protect customer data at rest in Google Cloud products.
+      * Google Cloud encrypts all customer content stored at rest, without any action required from the customer, using one or more encryption mechanisms.
+      * Data for storage is split into chunks, and each chunk is encrypted with a unique data encryption key.
+These data encryption keys are stored with the data, encrypted with ("wrapped" by) key encryption keys that are exclusively stored and used inside Google's central Key Management Service.
+Google's Key Management Service is redundant and globally distributed.
+      * All data stored in Google Cloud is encrypted at the storage level using AES256, with the exception of a small number of Persistent Disks created before 2015 that use AES128.
+      * Google uses a common cryptographic library, Tink, which incorporates our FIPS 140-2 Level 1 validated module, BoringCrypto, to implement encryption consistently across almost all Google Cloud products.
+Consistent use of a common library means that only a small team of cryptographers needs to implement and maintain this tightly controlled and reviewed code.